What is Habito and what does it do?

 You may already manage your pensions, investments and bank account online, so why not your mortgage?
-Habito was one of the first online mortgage brokers on the market, and it is free because it earns money, via commission, directly from mortgage lenders.
+Habito* was one of the first online mortgage brokers on the market, and doesn't charge brokerage fees because it earns money, via commission, directly from mortgage lenders.
 It launched in 2016 and was founded by Wonga’s former head of decision science Daniel Hegarty.

 An online mortgage broker aims to modernise the advice process for getting a loan for a home.
 Rather than having to make an appointment to visit a bank or broker, everything is managed online, with decisions made faster and at a lower cost.

-Habito offers a full range of mortgage broking services, providing online advice for first-time buyers, those remortgaging or buy-to-let landlords.
+Habito* offers a full range of mortgage broking services, providing online advice for first-time buyers, those remortgaging or buy-to-let landlords.
+In July 2019, Habito was granted permission by the regulator to become a mortgage lender and now offers its own range of mortgages.
 It promises to cut through industry jargon and offer round-the-clock advice to help users apply for a home loan from anywhere in the world.
-More than 120,000 people have used the service and it has attracted almost £30m of investment from an impressive list of backers including Ribbit Capital, Mosaic Ventures, TransferWise chief executive Taavet Hinrikus and Funding Circle founder Samir Desai.

 How does Habito work?